werf/werf/integration/README.md

 # Integration tests

-FIXME: write about ginkgo and CI tests runners

 To create an integration test suite you need:

- 1. Write golang test suite itself.
+ 1. Write a golang test suite itself.
  2. Enable your suite for CI.

 ## How to write a test suite